Financial & Legal News

 • In family or civil proceedings where specified evidence is put forward that a person who is a witness has been the victim of domestic abuse carried out by a party to the proceedings, that party to the proceedings may not cross-examine the witness in person and vice versa.

 “It is hoped that this latest stage in making court a less frightening experience will help victims come forward without concern and fear and help the whole process move forward for the benefit of all those involved.
-Simply by having a qualified legal representative in place will lessen the distress and aid the interest of justice,” added Pamela.
+Simply by having a qualified legal representative in place will lessen the distress and aid the interest of justice,” added Rebecca.

 How can we help